ImageMagick/Usage-Markdown/warping/index.md

 ## Animations (fun examples) {#animations}

-To finish off with lets generate some GIF animations of some of these distorts.
+To finish off with let's generate some GIF animations of some of these distorts.
 For these I generated some simple shells scripts to generate the animated image, which you can also download and play with, using your own test images.

 This brings me to an important point.